CBergane/beachhouse/README.md

 ## Known Bugs

+* The javascript gives a warning in Chrome developer tools when there is no "go back" button.
+* It also gives warnings on the date picker but doesn't seams to affect any functions, so I have decided to ignore them.

 [Back to top ⇧](#beach-house)

 ## Acknowledgements

-* To my family who has been an amazing support.
+* To my family, who has been a fantastic support.
-* My mentor, Marcel, for always pushing me to do more.
+* My mentor, Marcel, for constantly pushing me to do more.
 * My amazing Slack community for giving good feedback and help.
-* Code institute tutors who have helped me with some minor code, sadly can't remember their names of them.
+* Code institute tutors who have helped me with some minor code.
+Sadly can't remember their names of them.

 [Back to top ⇧](#beach-house)